Eric Carle: Career

-Educator and author Bill Martin Jr. noticed the illustration of a red lobster Carle had created for an advertisement and asked him to collaborate on a picture book.
+In 1963, Carle went freelance, continuing to create eye-catching ads while also designing book and LP covers.
+In 1965 he illustrated his first book, Red-Flannel Hash and Shoo-Fly Pie: American Regional Foods and Festivals by Lila Perl, using the same linocut technique he had used at the Times.
+Its editor, Ann Beneduce, would become Carle's.

-Brown Bear, Brown Bear, What Do You See? was published by Henry Holt & Co. in 1967 and became a best-seller.
-Thus began Carle's career as an illustrator, and soon he was writing and illustrating his own stories.
-His first books as both author and illustrator were 1, 2, 3 to the Zoo and The Very Hungry Caterpillar in 1969.
-The Very Hungry Caterpillar was voted the number two children's picture book behind Maurice Sendak’s Where the Wild Things Are in a 2012 survey of School Library Journal readers.
+An ad for Chlor-Trimeton featuring a lobster collaged from tissue paper caught the eye of educator and author Bill Martin Jr., who asked Carle to collaborate on a picture book, Brown Bear, Brown Bear, What Do You See? which was published by Henry Holt & Co. in 1967.
+Thus began Carle's career as a children's book illustrator, and soon he was writing and illustrating his own stories, beginning with 1, 2, 3 to the Zoo and The Very Hungry Caterpillar, which would become a massive bestseller.
+According to its publisher, Penguin Random House, a copy of The Very Hungry Caterpillar is sold every 30 seconds.

-Carle's artwork was created as collage, using hand-painted papers, which he cut and layered to form bright and colourful images.
-Many of Carle's books have an added dimension—die-cut pages, twinkling lights as in The Very Lonely Firefly, even the lifelike sound of a cricket's song as in The Very Quiet Cricket.
-The themes of his stories are usually drawn from nature and inspired by the walks his father would take him on across meadows and through woods.
+Carle's artwork was created by collage, using hand-painted papers that he cut and layered to form bright and colorful images.
+Many of Carle's books have an added dimension—die-cut pages, twinkling lights in The Very Lonely Firefly, even the sound of a cricket's song in The Very Quiet Cricket.
+His stories were usually drawn from nature and were inspired by the walks he would take with his father: